sreekaransrinath/sreekaransrinath/README.md

 <br>

 ### A Little Bit About Me 📎
-- Software Engineer-by-day, DevRel Engineer-by-night.
+- Software by day, DevRel by night.
 - Open-source enthusiast; loves all things hackathons.
 - Full-Stack Dev; primarily works with Python, Java, and Go.